7 Non-Toxic Alternatives to Conventional Dryer Sheets

 Is it really necessary to add fabric softener to your wash or dryer sheets to your dryer?
 Is it worth the risk?
 So how come products with pretty names like Snuggle, Blue Touch and Cuddle Fluff be so dangerous?
 I am thinking the cuddly little brown bear, isn’t looking so sweet anymore.

 - Add 1/4-1/2 cup of vinegar to your wash.

 - Air dry your clothing.

-- Try adding a ball of aluminum foil in the dryer.
-(I have never personally tried this method, so I can’t vouch for their effectiveness.)
+- Try adding a ball of aluminum foil in the dryer; if you

-- Use wool balls (where to buy) to use in place of dryer sheets.
+- Use wool dryer balls (you can totally add some essential oils for smell) to use in place of dryer sheets.
 You can add a safety pin to the wool ball to also help with the static.

 - Make your own.
-Grab a cloth, spray vinegar with vinegar and/or essential oils (where to buy) such as lemon or lavender (where to buy therapeutic grade essential oils) and toss in the dryer with your clothing.
+Grab a cloth, spray vinegar with vinegar and essential oils such as lemon and lavender essential oils and toss in the dryer with your clothing.
 Additionally, you can add a safety pin as well.

-- Lastly, if you feel that you still need to buy some dryer sheets, there are a number of green fabric softer (where to buy) on the market that are made with natural scents or are scent-free.
+- Lastly, if you feel that you still need to buy some dryer sheets, there are a number of green fabric softener on the market that are made with natural scents or are scent-free.

-I think I am going to skip the bear and stick to my vinegar!
-Seriously, vinegar really is that versatile!
+I think I am going to skip the bear and stick to my wool dryer balls.
+Seriously, they are the bomb!